Saja-Alyosi/Controlling-4-Servos-with-Arduino/README.md

 # 🤖 4-Servo Motor Control — Arduino Uno Tinkercad

-## 📋 Overview
+# 🌟 Task Instructions:

-This project programs an Arduino Uno to control 4 servo motors simultaneously.
-Each servo performs a sweep motion for a fixed duration, then holds at a neutral position.
+Program 4 servo motors to perform the following actions in the code :

-## 🎯 Task
+1. Run using the Sweep example for 2 seconds.

-1. Run all 4 servos using sweep motion (0°→180°→0°) for **2 seconds**.
+2. After that, make all the motors hold at 90 degrees.

-2. After 2 seconds, stop and hold all servos at **90°**.
+# ✨ The solution:

 ## 🔧 Hardware
 | Component     | Quantity |